 We will cover hospice care services shown below for the palliative care of pain and other symptoms if you have an illness that may lead to death within one year or less.
 Palliative care is care that controls pain and relieves symptoms but is not intended to cure the illness.
-Your primary care doctor will work with the hospice and help develop your care plan.
-The hospice must send a written care plan to your medical group every 30 days.
+Covered services include: